Gazza7205/cloud-workshop-labs/lab-exercise7.md

 kubectl apply -f ./exercise7-resources/gateway.yaml
 ```
 ### Call Test services.
-To generate some load, we will reuse ths job from exercise6.
+To generate some load, we will reuse the job from exercise6.

 1. Delete the job if already present (created as part of exercise6)
 ```